President's New Year

 counted as a club attendance!) after which the Cuckfield & Lindfield

 banner was exchanged with one presented by Gail Winterstella, President-elect

 of the Rotary club of Spring Lake Brielle, New Jersey.

 Back to the

 at the Queen's Hall Cuckfield on Saturday 23 May

-above are members and guests enjoying pre-lunch drinks in the garden,
+here are members and guests enjoying pre-lunch drinks in the garden, a

 Lulu-special lunch in the main hall, the presidential welcome by Roger